gcohen1928/Pop-Music-Web-App/readme.txt

 I am recently trained in core web development (by Udemy lol),so this project gave me a good chance to test my node, DOM and Bootstrap skills.
 I found creating server.js the easiest part of this project, but the hardest part for me was making a static, fully automated Javascript program to operate as the UI.
-So, I learned so much about the DOM and you can see that gameplay.js is mostly concerned with manipulating the DOM for the game to function.
+So, I learned so much about the DOM and you can see that gameplay.js is mostly concerned with manipulating the DOM for the game to function and for Bootstrap styles to be applied to each element.
 After completing this program, I discovered that this program could have been much much simpler by simply making two seperate HTML files, one for the instructions and one for the gameplay, but oh well.
 I worked pretty hard on this so I hope you enjoy it for what it is!